Area

 Università degli studi di Modena e Reggio Emilia (IT)

-H3 – Carbon-Capture technologies, polymeric and bio-based materials in circular economyion control
+H3 – Carbon-Capture technologies, polymeric and bio-based materials in circular economy

 Scope